RumitAP/innovative/README.md

 * Why did I use Flask?

 I wanted to show my ability to pick up new frameworks in a short period of time.
 I'm not an expert in Flask but this app shows my ability to pick up a new framework and implement it in a functional manner in a couple of days.
-This was much more different than Django than I originally expected.
+This was very different than Django than I originally expected.
 BUT it was a fun learning experience.

 * Why did I choose to the database relationship schema the way they did?